bdoss1/dossx/data/policy/policy.md

 - Access, correct, or delete personal data we hold about you
 - Withdraw consent for marketing communications
 - Object to or restrict certain processing activities
-- Receive a copy of your data in portable format
+- Receive a copy of your data in a portable format
 - Lodge a complaint with a supervisory authority

 To exercise these rights, email us at **privacy@dossx.com**.